 U.S. citizens’ spouses and minor children are not subject to numerical limits for immigrant visas to the United States.
 It’s one of the few options to apply for a Green Card without first getting a visa, which most immigrants need to do.
 The stages involved in applying for a green card through spouse to a U.S. citizen are basic and easy to follow, but you must be cautious not to miss any deadlines or misplace any necessary papers.
 If you are married to a U.S. citizen, you should start the procedure as soon as possible, even if your spouse has not yet finished applying for citizenship.
 Otherwise, you will be required to wait until your husband has become a citizen before you may apply.
 However, while waiting for the USCIS to confirm their citizenship status, your spouse may begin collecting papers and filling out forms if they have previously filed an immigration petition on your behalf.

 We at Rijal Law Firm want to help you out—if you’re interested in immigrating to the USA and want to know more about your options, we have a free consultation waiting for you!
-Call us at +1 (855) 997-4525 to schedule your appointment!
+Contact us to schedule your appointment!